thedjnK/AuTerm/README.md

 ## Help and contributing

 Users are welcome to open issues and submit pull requests to have features merged.
-PRs on github should target the `main` branch, PRs on the internal git server should target the `develop` branch.
+PRs on github should target the `testing` branch, PRs on the internal git server should target the `develop` branch.

 ## Speed/Throughput testing